Lumenux/smbclientmap/README.md

 When using smbclient, SMBv1 support is turned off by default.
 When smbclient connects to an SMBv1 server, then it will display the following error: `protocol negotiation failed: NT_STATUS_CONNECTION_DISCONNECTED`.

 To turn on SMBv1 support, I added the parameter `--option='client min protocol=NT1'` to smbclient.

+## smb.conf

+If the file /etc/samba/smb.conf does not exist, then smbclient will print this warning message:

+`Can't load /etc/samba/smb.conf - run testparm to debug it`

+The script will create the empty /tmp/smb.conf file to prevent this warning message.